PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 extra column named **LanguageId**.
 The **LanguageId** column will be used to filter which source column is used, and therefore, which language will be displayed to report consumers.
-In the next section, we will continue building out this solution for data translations by adding a new table named **Languages** which will be used to filter multiple Field Parameters at once in order to synchronize them as you switch between languages
+In the next section, we will continue building out the strategy for data translations by adding a new table named **Languages** which will be used to filter multiple Field Parameters at once in order to synchronize them as you switch between languages